VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v3.2.0
+- Added new `alt + enter` intention action to create a non-existing branch if user adds it to the machete file.
+- Added option to manually pick a commit for the fork point override.

 ## v3.1.1
 - Removed automatic rediscovery in case of empty machete file
 - Fixed indication of a repeated entry in machete file.

-## v3.2.0
-- Added new `alt + enter` intention action to create a non-existing branch if user adds it to the machete file.

 ## v3.1.0
 - Added support for IntelliJ 2022.3.